LazaUK/UdemyProjects-TensorFlow/README.md

 3. Scaling the model up from 10 to 101 classes.
 Using SKLearn's classification reports to evaluate model efficiency.

 ## Project 7 - Food Vision (Milestone 1)
 1. Introducing TensorFlow Datasets (TFDS).
+Learning about batching and prefetching.
+Creating modelling callbacks.

+## Project X